nijadNazarli/nijadNazarli/README.md

 - 👋 Hi, I’m @nijadNazarli
-- 👀 I’m interested in programming & new technology, healthy lifestyle, watching sports (football & Formula 1 being my favourites), healthy lifestyle.
+- 👀 I’m interested in programming & new technology, watching sports (football & Formula 1 being my favourites) and a healthy lifestyle.
 I enjoy cooking for and speding time with my friends.
-- 🌱 I’m currently learning the fundamentals of programming and diving deeper into the Front-end development and Object-Oriented Programming via JavaScript.
+- 🌱 I’m currently learning Spring Framework and its projects as part of my Software Engineering track.
 - 📫 You can reach out to me via my e-mail address nijad.nazarli@outlook.com

 <!---